Lar Gand: Post-"Infinite Crisis" Legion

 The events of Infinite Crisis restore an analogue of the pre-Crisis Legion to continuity, including Mon-El.

-In the Final Crisis: Legion of 3 Worlds miniseries, which follows after Superman and the Legion of Super-Heroes, Mon-El is rescued from the Phantom Zone and given an anti-lead antidote by Brainiac 5.
+In the Final Crisis: Legion of 3 Worlds miniseries, which follows after Superman and the Legion of Super-Heroes, Mon-El is rescued from the Phantom Zone by his teammates.
+Upon leaving the Zone, Mon-El once again suffers the effects of lead poisoning, but as in the past, is inoculated with an antidote created by Brainiac 5.
+He and Shadow Lass are sent on a mission to Oa to recruit Sodam Yat (the last Guardian of the Universe) into the war against Superboy-Prime and the Legion of Super-Villains.
+Mon-El forms a bond with the reluctant Yat as both a fellow Daxamite and as one who has outlived family and friends.
 Mon-El is later chosen to become a Green Lantern by Dyogene, a creature living inside the planet Oa.

 The New 52

 In The New 52 continuity reboot, Gand appears as the field leader of the Legion of Super-Heroes.
 It is further revealed that this version, as the entire Legion, is possibly the original one from before the Flashpoint event as they are even aware of these reality-altering events.

 In Doomsday Clock, Mon-El is erased from existence when Doctor Manhattan alters the timeline.
 However, he is restored when Superman convinces Manhattan to undo his actions.

+Mon-El reappears in DC All In as the Phantom King, the ruler of the Phantom Zone.
+He is more based on the classic version of Lar Gand from Daxam, who crashed on Earth, was poisoned by lead, and placed in the Phantom Zone by Superboy (Clark Kent) in the 21st century.
+After his release and assisting in the capture of escapees of the Phantom Zone, Mon-El would later become the Phantom Zone's warden.

 Powers and abilities

-Generally, the abilities of Lar Gand and other Daxamites are similar to those of Superman and other natives of the planet Krypton (super-strength; speed; flight; x-ray vision, heat vision, microscopic and telescopic vision powers; invulnerability; and super hearing).
-However, he is vulnerable to the inert element lead, rather than the radioactive element Kryptonite.
+Generally, the abilities of Lar Gand and other Daxamites are similar to those of Superman and other natives of the planet Krypton (super-strength; speed; flight; X-ray vision, heat vision, microscopic and telescopic vision powers; invulnerability; and super hearing).
+However, he is vulnerable to the inert element lead, rather than the radioactive element kryptonite.

 Other versions

-A separate, contemporary character named Mon-El appears in DC All In as the Phantom King, the ruler of the Phantom Zone.
+During Brian Michael Bendis' Legion of Super-Heroes series, Mon-El is depicted as a descendant of Jon Kent (Superman's son) from the 31st century New Krypton, which significantly alters his classic origin and relationship to the Superman family.
+This character's history and the entire Legion continuity from that run are often considered to be from an alternate timeline or parallel Earth, distinct from the "Retroboot" Legion.